gpufit/Gpufit/docs/customization.rst

 Customization
 =============

-This sections explains how to add custom fit model functions and custom fit estimators within |GF|.
+This sections explains how to add custom fit model functions and custom fit estimators within the Gpufit library.
 Functions calculating the estimator and model values are CUDA device functions that are defined in CUDA header files using the C syntax.
 For each function and estimator there exists a separate file.
 Therefore, to add an additional model or estimator a new CUDA header file containing the new model or estimator function must be created and included in the